How to Become an IV Infusion Nurse

 IV Infusion Nurse Education

-The minimum degree for an RN to become an IV infusion nurse is an ADN.
+An ADN is the minimum degree required to become an IV infusion nurse, but most employers prefer BSN-prepared nurses.
 The shortest path to becoming an IV infusion nurse is to complete a two-year ADN program and then an 18-month RN-to-BSN program, since most employers prefer to hire BSN-prepared nurses.

 ADN Degree

-• Skills Learned: ADN students learn basic physical assessment skills and tasks, patient safety, infection control, and other skills.
+- Skills Learned: ADN students learn fundamental nursing skills, patient safety, infection control, and caring for certain specialty populations.

 BSN Degree

-• Admission Requirements: Admission requirements differ based on the program.
-For example, some programs require two years of prerequisite coursework.
+- Admission Requirements: Admission requirements differ based on the program.
+For example, RN-to-BSN and ABSN programs require two years of prerequisite coursework.
 Students applying directly from high school usually must submit a personal statement or essay, letters of recommendation, and have a 3.0 GPA.

-• Program Curriculum: BSN candidates complete a variety of coursework, including math, anatomy, physiology, genetics, sociology, nursing, leadership, statistics, and public health.
+- Program Curriculum: BSN candidates complete a variety of coursework, including math, anatomy, physiology, genetics, sociology, nursing skills, nursing leadership, statistics, and public health.
 All students must complete clinical hours in public health and within a hospital setting.

 IV Infusion Nurse Licensure and Certification